isBBisWicked/an-policecarmegaphone/README.md

-# an-policecarmegaphone
+# an-policecarmegaphone ESX

-A small script i wrote to add the ability to have a megaphone in the cop cars
+A small script [wrote by ](https://github.com/Annalouu) to add the ability to have a megaphone in the cop cars

-- You can either run this by itself or get the megaphonepolice.lua and add it to your qb-policejob client and add it to your fxmanifest

 # Usage:
 - Hold LeftShift and keep holding it and then use your push to talk to speak loudly.